tpreynolds/RSS_2020/README.md

 This repository is free of charge to use and is openly distributed, but note that

 1. The following reference must be used if this code is used in a published work, or in preparation/validation of the results in a published work:
-> Taylor P. Reynolds, Danlyo Malyuta, Mehran Mesbahi and Behcet Acikmese, "PAPER_TITLE," 2nd RSS Workshop on Robust Autonomy, July 2020.
+> Taylor P. Reynolds, Danlyo Malyuta, Mehran Mesbahi and Behcet Acikmese, "Temporally-Interpolated Funnel Synthesis for Nonlinear Systems," 2nd RSS Workshop on Robust Autonomy, July 2020.

 2. Use of this repository is subject to the copyright and licenses of YALMIP and any solvers used.